eclipse-theia/theia-website/src/docs/services_and_contributions.md

 In this section we describe how [Theia extensions](https://theia-ide.org/docs/extensions#theia-extensions) can use services provided by the platform and by other extensions.
 Furthermore, we describe how extensions can contribute to the Theia workbench via contribution points.

-A **service** is an object that provides functionality to it's consumers.
+A **service** is an object that provides functionality to its consumers.
 The contract between a service and its consumers is described by an interface.
 Any implementation of a service must implement that interface according to the interface documentation.
 Any extension in Theia can provide and/or consume services.
 The extensions provided by the Theia platform provide a set of default services, e.g. the [`MessageService`](https://theia-ide.org/docs/message_service/).
 However, you can provide and consume your own custom services, too.

-**Contribution points** define hooks, which allow to extend something.
+**Contribution points** define hooks, which allow extending something.
 Contribution points are defined by an interface that the contributor is expected to implement, e.g. a `CommandContribution`.
 The extension defining the contribution point will then pick up the contribution, e.g. adding the contributed command to the Theia workbench.

 Contribution points, like services, can be contributed to and defined by any extension.
 The Theia platform defines a set of default contribution points, e.g. to add commands or menus to the Theia workbench.
 However, you can also define your own ones.